 Enron has priced the Medusa tariffs to significantly lower the Venture’s capital cost in the Medusa development.
 As such, Enron proposes to put a significant amount of capital at risk in the project.
 Enron intends to recoup its capital and experience upside potential primarily through future 3rd party tie-back production.
 The Venture may share in the upside potential through equity participation in any or all of the FPS, Oil Pipeline or Gas Pipeline.
 Enron will apply significant experienced resources and offer a variety of financial incentives/tools to attract future production and efficiently manage the FPS/pipelines’ excess capacity.

-Enron will guarantee capacity to the Venture up to the design specifications as presented in the Data Package, i.e., 40mboepd, 40mbopd and 110mmscfd for the FPS, Oil Pipeline and Gas Pipeline respectively.
+Enron propsose to guarantee capacity to the Venture up to the design specifications as presented in the Data Package, i.e., 40mboepd, 40mbopd and 110mmscfd for the FPS, Oil Pipeline and Gas Pipeline respectively.
 If needed, additional capacity may be acquired through facility upgrades.
 If any of the FPS/Pipeline JVs independently upgrade their facilities, the Venture may utilize the upgraded capacity on an interruptible basis or purchase additional firm capacity if needed.

-Enron will market unused capacity on an interruptible basis to 3rd party producers.
+Enron proposes to market unused capacity on an interruptible basis to 3rd party producers.
 As previously noted, Enron will credit 20 percent of all net 3rd party production revenues to the Venture.
 The Venture or its partners may receive incremental benefit of 3rd party production tariffs through equity investment in any or all of the FPS/Pipeline JVs.

 3.4.4 Abandonment

-The Venture will be responsible for abandonment and site clearance costs associated with the Medusa wells and related subsurface equipment.
+The Venture would be responsible for abandonment and site clearance costs associated with the Medusa wells and related subsurface equipment.
 Enron and its partner(s), if any, will be responsible for abandonment and site clearance costs associated with the FPS and the export pipelines.

 3.4.5 Area of Mutual Interest (“AMI”)

-The Venture will enter into an AMI agreement whereby the Venture Partners will dedicate production in their control to the FPS and Export Pipelines from a defined area surrounding such facilities, to the extent that facility capacity is available.
+The Venture would enter into an AMI agreement whereby the Venture Partners would dedicate production in their control to the FPS and Export Pipelines from a defined area surrounding such facilities, to the extent that facility capacity is available.
 The geographic extent and terms of the AMI will be established at a later date.

 3.4.6 Marketing Arrangement